ToshioCP/Gtk4-tutorial/gfm/sec24.md

 Programmers can define their own procedures.
 On the other hand, `fc` is a built-in procedure.
 Such procedures are called primary procedures.
-It is described in Bison source code like:
+It is described in bison source code like:

 ~~~
 primary_procedure: FC '(' expression ',' expression ',' expression ')';